myztery-neuroimg/brainstemx/README.md

 A key technical advantage is the unsupervised clustering approach that eliminates the need for labeled training data, thus avoiding the biases inherent in supervised deep learning methods.

-Status: active development (May 2025)
+Status: this is currently a very unpolished and early iteration, under active development as of May 2025.
+For a more comprehensive and mature implementation, refer to https://github.com/myztery-neuroimg/brainstemx-full

 ## Technical Features